JCPedroza/sorting-algorithms-ts/README.md

 ./scripts/unit-tests-ts-node.sh # Run all unit tests with TS-Node ./scripts/unit-tests-ts-tsc.sh # Transpile with TSC and run all unit tests with Node
 ```

+## Contribute

+Pull requests and code reviews are always welcome!